B-tree: Deletion from an internal node

-Each element in an internal node acts as a separation value for two subtrees, therefore we need to find a replacement for separation.
+Each element in an internal node acts as a separation value for two subtrees; we need to find a replacement for separation.
 Note that the largest element in the left subtree is still less than the separator.
 Likewise, the smallest element in the right subtree is still greater than the separator.
 Both of those elements are in leaf nodes, and either one can be the new separator for the two subtrees.
 Algorithmically described below: